Amanzi Bush Camp

 The Lower Zambezi has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb birdwatching at the end of the rains.

-Situated on the banks of the Zambezi River, is the intimate Amanzi Camp which offers rustic luxury, with just four tents strung along the riverbank in a quiet and unspoiled area of the Lower Zambezi National Park.
+Situated on the banks of the Zambezi River, is the intimate Amanzi Camp which offers rustic luxury, with just four tents strung along the riverbank in a quiet and unspoilt area of the Lower Zambezi National Park.

 Located on one of the most remote stretches of the Lower Zambezi, Amanzi Camp, offers an intimate safari experience with only four tents.
 Here you can enjoy a diverse stay with excellent game viewing and a range of safari activities on offer.

 The tents and central guest area all enjoy uninterrupted views over the Ngwenya channel with a mosaic of islands in front which often play host to herds of elephants and pods of hippos.
 The camp has a central swimming pool with loungers on a raised teak deck which looks out over the river, making it a fabulous spot for a lazy afternoon of game viewing.

 A sister camp to the larger Anabezi Camp, Amanzi Camp is the perfect choice for those looking for a relaxed safari experience in rustic luxury surroundings.
 There is a diverse menu of safari activities on offer with canoe safaris, walking safaris, boat cruises and fishing in addition to traditional day and night game drives.